 Follow Lost and Hound @lostandhound1 on Twitter for doggo silliness and barely coherent, coffee-fueled nerd-outs about the things we can do for VI gamers.

-Ryan met the team a few years ago and have kept crossing paths through various sound projects.
-In his career, he has provided Foley and Sound Design for various projects including video games, film, theatre and live art.
-In his spare time, Ryan enjoys D&D, video games, anime and avant-garde music.
+Ryan met the team during university and have kept crossing paths through various sound work.
+In his career, Ryan works consistently to provide foley, sound design and compositions for various projects including video games, film, theatre and live art.
+In his spare time, Ryan enjoys D&D, games, soundtracks and culture.

 Scott Martin met Brian in a Radio class at University but found his passion of sound, audio design and editing while studying Screen Production and Sound.
 He worked with a small but tight film-making team as the location sound recorder and post-production editor where he learnt about the detailed world of sound design.
 Once a soundie always a soundie, Scott continues to study and experiment with sound design through the world of game-asset creation.